Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Yass shows a median taxpayer income of $61,885 and an average of $76,422 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is high nationally, contrasting with Rest of NSW's median income of $49,459 and average income of $62,998.
-Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates would be approximately $68,445 (median) and $84,523 (average) as of March 2025.
-According to 2021 Census figures, household, family and personal incomes in Yass cluster around the 55th percentile nationally.
-Distribution data shows the largest segment comprises 33.1% earning $1,500 - $2,999 weekly (2,298 residents), reflecting patterns seen in surrounding region where 29.9% similarly occupy this range.
-After housing, 85.6% of income remains for other expenses and the area's SEIFA income ranking places it in the 5th decile.
+Yass has a median taxpayer income of $61,885 and an average income of $76,422 based on postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is notably higher than the national figures, with Rest of NSW having a median income of $49,459 and an average income of $62,998.
+By September 2025, estimates suggest the median income in Yass could reach approximately $69,689 and the average could be around $86,059, assuming a 12.61% growth rate from financial year 2022 as per the Wage Price Index.
+According to the 2021 Census, incomes in Yass cluster around the 55th percentile nationally.
+The income distribution shows that 33.1% of residents earn between $1,500 and $2,999 weekly.
+This is similar to the surrounding region where 29.9% fall within this income range.
+After housing costs, 85.6% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income